 It might be just as useful to study super-sensitive orgone boxes whose walls are alternating layers of stone wool (fiberglass), steel wool and organic wool (cotton or lamb’s).
 For some reason during the 1950s, science and justice hierarchs declared these experiments taboo.
 Backed by the full force of the law, they murdered the experimenter, Wilhelm Reich, in prison, destroyed his equipment, burned and banned his writings.
 Even in modern times, even in countries calling themselves the most “free,” the Grand Inquisitor is but a brief phone call away. http://www.wakingtimes.com/2013/07/01/dr-wilhelm-reich-scientific-genius-or-medical-madman/

 Nikola Tesla’s research underwent pretty much the same fate at the hands of the same kind of barbarian.
-After his death, the U.S. Government confiscated a boxcar of his research papers, consigned it to temporary oblivion and then to Top Secret classification after World War II (sic) when it was pawed-over by Nazi scientists assembled in the U.S. under the auspices of Project Paperclip.
-Most of it has never allowed to see the light of day since, and God knows how much of it was trashed.
+After his death, the U.S. Government confiscated a boxcar full of his research papers, consigned it to temporary oblivion and then to Top Secret classification after World War II (sic) when it was pawed-over by Nazi scientists assembled in the U.S. under the auspices of Project Paperclip.
+Most of it has never been exposed to the light of day since, and God knows how much of it has been trashed.

 Water is a substance so mysterious it seems miraculous.
 Its molecular properties contradict the basic attributes of other compounds.
-It seems purpose-built to support life and absolutely essential for its continuance: the constant companion of life, if you will.
-Or else it might be the primary living matter and we floating biota its mere auxiliaries; the great body is the atmospheric and maritime ocean, and us just its viral swimmers?
+It seems purpose-built to support life and essential for its continuance: the constant companion of life, if you will.
+Or else the great body of the atmospheric and maritime ocean might be the primary living being and we drifting biota its mere viral auxiliaries?
 What other properties could water hold, of which we know so little?
 How could we interact better?

 Gerald H. Pollack, a professor in biophysics at the University of Washington, has released a book: Water, Energy and Life.
 His research sounds groundbreaking.

-From what little I’ve understood (I watched his Research Channel lecture in 2008, then read his book), water organizes itself into a highly organized liquid crystal at its interface with air or gelled acids, (another physical state in addition to liquid, gas, solid and plasma) and retains a small electrical charge along this interface that can grow up to several million molecules thick.
+From the little I’ve understood (I watched his Research Channel lecture in 2008, then read his book), water organizes itself into a highly organized liquid crystal (another physical state in addition to liquid, gas, solid and plasma) at its interface with air or gelled acids, and retains a small electrical charge along this interface that can grow up to several million molecules thick.
 This "exclusion zone" is free of dissolved chemicals that remain in solution with the water beyond the interface.
 It is maintained and grows thicker under the influence of sunlight or another source of infrared light.